 Historical Origin Of Last Names

 Last names, or surnames, date back to ancient civilizations like China and Egypt.
 In China, hereditary family names appeared around 2852 BC with the reign of Emperor Fu Xi, while Egypt used them to track lineage and property inheritance.
 In Europe, surnames became more common during the Middle Ages for tax and census purposes.
 For instance, the English adopted last names around 1066 after the Norman Conquest.
-These surnames often derived from occupations, locations, or nicknames, providing insights into an individual’s ancestry.
+These surnames are often derived from occupations, locations, or nicknames, providing insights into an individual’s ancestry.

 Cultural Significance